apache/druid/docs/ingestion/automatic-compaction.md

   "skipOffsetFromLatest": "P1W",
 }
 ```
-`skipOffsetFromLatest` applies to cases in which your stream consistently ingests late arriving data.
-If your stream only occasionally ingests late arriving data, the auto-compaction system robustly compacts your data even without `skipOffsetFromLatest`.
+To set `skipOffsetFromLatest`, consider how frequently you expect the stream to receive late arriving data.
+If your stream only occasionally receives late arriving data, the auto-compaction system robustly compacts your data even though data is ingested outside the `skipOffsetFromLatest` window.
+For most realtime streaming ingestion use cases, it is reasonable to set `skipOffsetFromLatest` to a few hours or a day.

 ### Update partitioning scheme